 A Lone Star State meteorologist in 1927 once said: "Texas is a State of perpetual drought broken by the occasional devastating flood".
 A short term drought in 2009 was replaced by a record wet water year (October to September) in 2010, which was replaced by a record dry water year in 2011 and the start of a three year drought that equaled records set in the 1950s.
 In 2011, the dry and hot weather that followed the record water year helped aid wildfire spread to more than 50 thousand acres across Deep South Texas ranch and brush country.
 Another drought, similar to 2011, intensified to begin 2021, just months after 8 to 18 inches of rain fell with Hurricane Hanna in July 2020.
 In March, nearly 20 thousand acres burned on Brooks and Kenedy ranches.
-In 2022, drought is expected to spread from the Rio Grande Plains into the Brush Country/Brooks-Kenedy ranches and parts of the Rio Grande Valley through April.
+In 2022, more than 40,000 acres burned mainly across the Brush Country and rural Valley locations.
+Spring 2023 offers a similar threat across the Rio Grande Plains/Brush Country/Brooks-Kenedy ranches and parts of the Rio Grande Valley.

-Regardless if a long term Extreme/Exceptional drought develops in 2022, the alternating cycle of short-term flooding rains followed by longer-term dry spells is a recipe for the rapid spread of wildfire.
-When rain falls, grasses and brush grow and thicken quickly in the warm, humid tropical environment of the Rio Grande Valley.
+Regardless if a long term Extreme/Exceptional drought develops in 2023, the alternating cycle of short-term flooding rains followed by longer-term dry spells is a recipe for the rapid spread of wildfire.
+When rain falls, grass and brush grows and thickens in the warm, humid tropical environment of the Rio Grande Valley.
 When the inevitable dry weather or drought follows, the grass and brush dry out rapidly, becoming the "fuels" necessary to quickly spread wildfire across open rangeland and farmland, sometimes threatening buildings and neighborhoods that encroach on the edge of the wildlands.
 These fuels are most likely to ignite from wayward sparks caused by trucks, tractors, or grinders operating in high grass and brush, or from cigarettes tossed from vehicle windows.
 In rare cases, very strong winds can topple rural power lines, which provide the spark.
 Once ignited, the combination of sufficiently dry fuels, very low humidity, and gusty winds can spread a fire rapidly, covering hundreds of acres in only a few hours.
 Such fires are difficult to control and contain and require resources that go well beyond county lines and include hundreds of firefighters, dozens of engines and bulldozers, and even water-dropping aircraft.

 The best way to stop a wildfire is to never start one!
 Smokey Bear says it best: "Only YOU can prevent wildfires".
-When dry weather begins to appear, be sure to clear yards and ranches of excessive dry, dead, or dying brush, cut or cattle graze the grass to low heights, and remove any items that could spark a fire.
+When dry weather appears, be sure to clear yards and ranches of excessive dry, dead, or dying brush, cut or cattle graze the grass to low heights, and remove any items that could spark a fire.
 When the combination of weather and wind produce ripe conditions for rapid to explosive spread of wildfire, we suggest the following prevention techniques: